mboya2020/binary-classification-predictive-modeling/README.md

 4) The relationship between the independent and dependent variable must be linear

-In order to ultimately determine which trait best predicts the outcome of our target variable, price, I evaluated these hypotheses against the data.
+In order to ultimately determine which predictor best predicts the outcome of our target variable, price, I evaluated these hypotheses against the data.
 Ultimately, condition, bedrooms, floors, and square feet of living space were the features (after log normalization) that satisfied these criteria.
 These were the outcomes:

 # Findings